 How to register

 Registered sex offenders are required to report to a law enforcement agency in the county where they reside.
-Registered sex offenders residing in another state that are currently working or attending school in the State of Oregon are still required to report.
+To register with the Washington County Sheriff's Office, you must meet one of the following reporting conditions:

-- For your initial report, bring a copy of the judgment of conviction.
+- For your initial report, please bring any court documentation regarding the judgment of conviction.

-Washington County registrants may report to one of two Sheriff’s Office locations, Monday through Friday, 8:30 am to 3:30 pm, except holidays.
-You must schedule an appointment to update your registration.
+Washington County registrants may report to one of two Sheriff’s Office locations, you must schedule an appointment to update your registration.
+Visit our online scheduling for availability and to schedule your sex offender reporting.

 The act of scheduling an appointment does not satisfy any reporting requirements.
 A WCSO employee will still need to facilitate your updated registration.
 If your appointment is canceled or rescheduled, it remains the responsibility of the individual registered sex offender to maintain their compliance with their reporting requirements.